Developments in precision agriculture in the next five years

 Bridging the gaps from research institutions to research and development teams and from the factory floor to the field will be key to translating the practical exploitation to support the sustainability of primary production and supply chain functionality.

 On-farm data, information and knowledge needs to flow easily through the supply chain to the farm and back again to provide greater opportunities for optimization, innovation and efficiency.
+A supply chain that prioritises connectivity for the benefit of each individual business and the industry as a whole is well-placed to reap the lucrative benefits.

 1. Beecher-Jones, I. in Farmers Weekly (2014), “How precision farming is changing UK agriculture”.